Inebriateduck/RedEye_Pipeline/README.md

 ![Header](./RedEye_Banner.png)

 # Overview
 RedEye is a metadata scraping pipeline for use in cross sectional surveys, and is designed with accessibility for users with limited programming expertise in mind.
 By leveraging multi-threading, it is able to rapidly extracted author linked metadata (ie; author emails, institutions, etc...) from a provided list of PMIDs or an OVID output file.
 Via these methods, the contact information of tens of thousands of authors can be extracted within minutes.
+To learn how to use RedEye, please see the attached [tutorial](RedEye_Tutorial.md)

 #### Please cite this repository if you use the software within
 ```